 It can be dangerous – we get close to moving supertankers.
 Then there’s the worry about how private security will react

-- Popular Related Tags: energy, life and style, environment, ethical and green living, energy efficiency, renewable energy, live better, uk news, technology, business
+- Popular Related Tags: life and style, environment, ethical and green living, energy efficiency, renewable energy, live better, uk news, business, technology, fossil fuels

 - Search for "life and style" on our Eco Web Search